 For the purpose of making hunting well managed this reserve has been divided into seven blocks and professional hunters assist foreign persons in hunting.

 Seven blocks in DHR:

 This hunting reserve spreads over Rukum, Baglung and Myagdi where the most part(60%) lies in Rukum, around 26% in Baglung and rest 14% in Myagdi.

-Hunting can be done by taking permission from Nepal Government to the indicated animal, and specified time and location.
-This kind of law doesn’t generate the situation where any species of animal gets extinct or some gets overpopulated or harm to habitat or to near vegetations.
-Because of well managed hunting procedures, nation has been successful in collecting foreign currencies and tourism has fostered in the locallevel.
+Hunting can be done by taking permission from Nepal Government to the indicated animal and specified time and location.
+This kind of law doesn’t generate the situation where any species of animal gets extinct or some get overpopulated or harm to habitat or to near vegetations.
+Because of well-managed hunting procedures, the nation has been successful in collecting foreign currencies and tourism has fostered at the local level.

 Objectives of Hunting Reserve

 Even though Dhorpatan Hunting Reserve was established with the aim of providing sports hunting facility to Nepal’s and foreign hunters, the main objectives are as listed below: